ftuyama/cracking-the-tech-interview/docs/english/words.md

-neat - (of a place or thing) arranged in an orderly, tidy way. bitter - amargo frown upon (adj) - to disapprove of (something) binge-watching - the practice of watching multiple episodes of a television program in rapid succession
+neat - (of a place or thing) arranged in an orderly, tidy way. bitter - amargo frown upon (adj) - to disapprove of (something) binge-watching - the practice of watching multiple episodes of a television program in rapid succession grow bored out of it - enjoar de algo com o passar do tempo
 ```